majkshkurti/r5-docker/README.md

 ### 5. Run the stack

-You'll probably need to adapt images tags to use local ones
+You'll probably need to adapt images tags to use local ones.

 ```
 cd conveyal-analysis-docker